 END OF SPOILERS

-Art: The art is good, but not great.
-It’s very shoujo-y with bright pastel colors.
+Art and Animation: The art is good, but not great.
+It’s very shoujo-y with bright pastel colors, but some of the proportions and stylistic choices were a bit iffy.
 The animation is fair, but it’s not like there’s much action to really gain a measure on it.

-Voice acting: Everyone is good.
+Voice acting: Japanese – Everyone is good.
 Yuzuyu’s ADORABLE and speaks like an actual child.
 However, she gets a wee bit annoying when she yells WAAAAAAAAAAAAAAA! :0

 Bottomline: If you need a splash of family cuteness, an adorable kid and some drama, check it out.
 It’s a great show with great characters and the flaws really aren’t a big deal if you can get into it.

-Recommended audience: Well, a little kid swears once, but that’s it for swearing.
+Recommended audience: A little kid swears once, but that’s it for swearing.
 We have some heavy storylines like abandonment, child abuse, self-harm, threatening suicide, kidnapping, etc. Mmm…….It’s so odd.
-This show stars a five year old and there are numerous plotlines about events at kindergarten and drawing etc, but since America’s such a stick in the mud about ‘mature themes’ I have to say 10+ Pfft.
+This show stars a five year old and there are numerous plotlines about events at kindergarten and drawing etc, but since America’s such a stick in the mud about ‘mature themes’ I have to say 10+